 If the market is bullish you can buy calls.
 If it’s bearish and you can’t short, you can sell calls.
 Selling a call is basically shorting or saying you believe the price of a stock is going to go down.
 You buy the call back for profit when you think the stock has finally stopped dropping.

 Being able to make money in any kind of market allows you to trade weekly options for a living.
-You’re not stuck having to trade in one market (check out our stock market basics page).
+You’re not stuck having to trade in one market.

 When you’re trading weekly options for a living, you’re banking on a stock going a certain direction that week.
 You only have that 1 week window to get it right.
 Whereas a traditional monthly option gives you at least a couple months to recover profit if you make a bad trade.